Juridical person

-A juridical person is a non-human legal person that is not a single natural person but an organization recognized by law as a fictitious person such as a corporation, government agency, non-governmental organisation, or international organization (such as the United Nations).
+A juridical person is a legal person that is not a natural person but an organization recognized by law as a fictitious person such as a corporation, government agency, non-governmental organisation, or international organization (such as the European Union).
 Other terms include artificial person, corporate person, judicial person, juridical entity, juridic person, or juristic person.
 A juridical person maintains certain duties and rights as enumerated under relevant laws.
 The rights and responsibilities of a juridical person are distinct from those of the natural persons constituting it.

 Since the beginning of writing at the start of recorded history, associations have been known as the original form of the juridical person.
 This is documented for the 1st century A.D. for Jewish trading companies.
 In Roman law, entities gained significance through institutions such as the state, communities, corporations (universitates) and their associations of persons and assets, as well as associations.
 At least three persons were required in Rome to found an association.

 By country

 Brazil

 The term juridical person ("pessoa jurídica" in Portuguese) is used in legal science for designating an entity with rights and liabilities which also has legal personality.
 Its regulations are largely based on Brazil's Civil Code, where it is distinctly recognized and defined, among other normative documents.

-Brazilian law recognizes any association or abstract entity as a juridical person, but a registry is required through a Constitutional Document, with specifications depending on the category of Juridical Person and local law of state and city.
+Brazilian law recognizes any association or abstract entity as a juridical person, but registration through a constitutional document is required, with specific requirements depending on the category of juridical person and the local laws of the state and municipality.